quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Solicited State Transitions

-If an endpoint is no longer interested in the data being received, it MAY send a REQUEST_RST frame on a stream in the "open" or "half-closed (local)" state to request closure of the stream in the opposite direction.
+If an endpoint is no longer interested in the data being received, it MAY send a DISINTEREST frame on a stream in the "open" or "half-closed (local)" state to request closure of the stream in the opposite direction.
 This typically indicates that the receiving application is no longer reading from the stream and all future data will be discarded upon receipt.

-STREAM frames received after sending REQUEST_RST are still counted toward the connection and stream flow-control windows.
-Even though these frames will be discarded, because they are sent before their sender receives the REQUEST_RST, the sender will consider the frames to count against its flow-control windows.
+STREAM frames received after sending DISINTEREST are still counted toward the connection and stream flow-control windows.
+Even though these frames will be discarded, because they are sent before their sender receives the DISINTEREST, the sender will consider the frames to count against its flow-control windows.

-Upon receipt of a REQUEST_RST frame, an endpoint SHOULD send a RST_STREAM with an error code of QUIC_RECEIVED_RST.
-If the REQUEST_RST frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame SHOULD still be sent and retransmission of previously-sent STREAM frames SHOULD be cancelled.
+Upon receipt of a DISINTEREST frame, an endpoint SHOULD send a RST_STREAM with an error code of QUIC_RECEIVED_RST.
+If the DISINTEREST frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame SHOULD still be sent and retransmission of previously-sent STREAM frames SHOULD be cancelled.